Common Causes of Wrongful Death Claims in Kentucky

 This may be the first time that you need a personal injury lawyer or wrongful death attorney.
 You may be hesitant to call, but think about what could happen if you don’t act quickly to protect your rights.
 Medical expenses, funeral expenses, lost income, and other costs can add up to astronomical numbers that forever change your family’s finances.
 You didn’t cause the accident, and you shouldn’t be the one who has to bear the financial burden.

 We represent only clients who have been seriously injured or who have lost a loved one.
-We provide each client with the personal attention he deserves.
-When you hire an attorney at Gray & White Law, you hire the entire nationally recognized law firm to work for you.
+We provide each client with the personal attention they deserve.
+When you hire an attorney at Gray & White Law, you hire the entire Kentucky and nationally recognized law firm to work for you.
 We will always answer your questions and provide you with the individualized support that you need.
 Learn more about us and about how we can help you through this difficult time by scheduling a free, confidential consultation with us today.